ourbunka/aidadiffusion/README.md

 Powered by Stable Diffusion V1-4.

 Requirement:

--modern gpu that support DirectML (Tested on AMD RX5700, newer nvidia & amd gpu should be supported too) -10TFlops Fp32 or Higher for faster inferencing
+-modern gpu that support DirectML (Tested on AMD RX5700, newer nvidia & amd gpu should be supported too)

+-10TFlops Fp32 or Higher for faster inferencing

--8GB or more VRAM
+-8GB of VRAM or more

--32GB of RAM
+-32GB of RAM or more

 -windows 10

 -Python 3.10.7 installed